Allaipiddy massacre

-The Allaipiddy massacre or Allaipiddy murders refers to the May 13, 2006 killing of 13 minority Tamil civilians in separate incidents in three villages in the islet of Kayts in northern Sri Lanka.
+The Allaipiddy massacre or Allaipiddy murders refers to the May 13, 2006 killing of 13 minority Tamil civilians in separate incidents in three villages on the islet of Kayts in northern Sri Lanka.

 Incident

 The massacre took place on the night of May 13, 2006 in the villages of Allaipiddy, Puliyankoodal, and Vangalady.
-In all three incidents, Sri Lankan Navy entered a home and opened fire on the residents.
+In each of the three incidents, Sri Lankan Navy entered a home and opened fire on the residents.
 The deadliest incident took place in Allaipiddy, where nine people, including two children, died.
 Three more were killed in Puliyankoodal and one in Vangalady.
 Several people were wounded.
 The killings took place two days after the Liberation Tigers of Tamil Eelam (LTTE) launched a suicide assault on a naval convoy in which 18 sailors died.

 At least 150 people fled Allaipiddy after the massacre.
 Refugees who reached the de facto rebel capital Killinochchi, who spoke through an LTTE translator, alleged harassment by the Sri Lankan Navy and accused it of carrying out the massacre.